austinhollenbaugh/savings-calculator-challenge/README.md

 ### Tips

 Emphasize correctness and completeness over aesthetics.
 Do not feel compelled to match Banzai's designs—simply use them as examples for functionality.
 Write as much of the calculations and logic of the calculator in JavaScript, however, consider using a charting library for the graph.

+**NOTE ON COMPOUND INTEREST:** The formula for calculating compound interest can be calculated monthly, annually, quarterly, and so on.
+Keep it simple and use monthly.

 The code you produce may be used on a real website.
 You will, therefore, be paid $100.00 for a _working_ solution, whether or not it's chosen.